 Have you been left out of a will?
 Or have been inadequately provided for?
-If you live in New South Wales, we may be able to help.
+All aspects of family provision and estate disputes in NSW.

 Estate Disputes are difficult to navigate and require specialised knowledge – any potential claimant should seek the very best legal advice.